SoNar15/Mood-Based-Music-System/README.md

 # Mood-Based Music System Using Computer Vision

-**MoodBasedMusicSystem** is an AI-powered music recommendation system that tunes into emotions using computer vision.
+**Mood Based Music Recommendation System** is an AI-powered music recommendation system that tunes into emotions using computer vision.
 By analyzing facial expressions through real-time image capture, the system detects the user's mood and plays music accordingly.
 It offers a seamless experience by integrating a camera module (ESP32-CAM) and machine learning for emotion detection.

 ---